aerickt/lapwing-for-beginners/src/Chapter-21.md

 * `SREUD/KWRO/TKPWRAEF` videography

 This uses a briefing technique called "e-folding".
-The stroke `TKPWRAF` represents "graph", and the `E` key can indicate a "long e" sound on the end of the word.
+The stroke `TKPWRAF` represents "graph", and the `E` key can indicate a *long e* sound on the end of the word.

 In other words: